-1. I will be nicer to our customers
+1. I’ll try to be nicer to customers

-Being nice is a simple quality that makes customer support easier and more effective.
+However, being nice is a simple quality that makes working in customer support easier.
 Even if you have to deal with a problematic client or you’re not able to solve their request, things will get much more pleasant if you show a customer that you listen, you want to help and you empathize with them.

 Customer service is about resolving problems.
-Clients won’t contact you because they want to have a nice chat only.
-They will want you to explain something, fix something or do something for them.
+Clients don’t contact you because they want to have a chat, they want you to explain something, fix something or do something for them.
 Sometimes, they might be upset.

-That’s why using positive communication is so important: for them and for you.
-It will help you to reduce negative emotions and stress.
+Using positive communication is so important for them and for you as it helps to reduce negative emotions and stress.
 This will help your customers to feel comfortable!
-And that’s why you’re here, right?

 So, forget about the “I can’t do it” attitude.
 Every time you hear a customer speaking, try to think how to help them, even if in the first moment you’ll say to yourself: “it’s not possible.”